refuel-ai/autolabel/docs/guide/resources/configs.md

 1. provider: This key specifies the text embedding model provider.
 2. model: The model specifies which of the provider's text embedding models to use for generating labels.
-This key is optional and a default text embedding model is used if no provider is specified
+This key is optional and a default text embedding model is used if no model is specified

 ```json title="Example 1: Huggingface sentence transformers model"